Will a Government Shutdown Impact College Students?

 International students may also be impacted.
 ACE stated that the U.S. Department of Homeland Security may not process applications for changes in status during a shutdown, so some visa applications may not be reviewed.

-Students relying on the Supplemental Nutrition Assistance Program (SNAP) to pay for food and groceries won’t be impacted immediately should there be a shutdown, Secretary of Agriculture Tom Vilsack said during a September press briefing.
-If the shutdown extends longterm, however, he said there would be some serious consequences” for SNAP.
+Students relying on the Supplemental Nutrition Assistance Program (SNAP) to pay for food and groceries won’t be impacted immediately should there be a shutdown.
+Former Secretary of Agriculture Tom Vilsack said in September 2023, when a previous shutdown was rumored, that there would be “some serious consequences” for SNAP if a shutdown stretched on.

 Lastly, ED’s contingency plan states that the Office for Civil Rights would pause all investigations of civil rights complaints during a shutdown, potentially impacting former and current college students.